 Home to cultures as varied as Indigenous, Scandinavian, and Hmong, Minnesota is an exciting mix of influences.
 Indeed, nearly 10 percent of the state’s population are immigrants, and about another 7 percent have at least one immigrant parent—a fact that makes for a particularly diverse food scene.

-In the North Star State, cuisine ranges from Italian porchetta and Scandinavian aquavit to Minnesota classics like dessert bars and hotdish.
+When it comes to food, Minnesota is known for everything from Italian porchetta and Scandinavian aquavit to classics like dessert bars and hotdish.
 Whether you’re dining in an award-winning restaurant, a historic marketplace, or a downhome café, you’ll encounter a mix of traditional and innovative flavors that will leave you with a whole new perspective on the Land of 10,000 Lakes.
 (It’s actually more like 12,000, but who’s counting?)

 For help choosing the 10 must-try Minnesota foods, we turned to Stephanie March, senior food and dining editor for Mpls.St.Paul Magazine.
 Read on for her picks and where to find them.